The SCHOLAR programme is one of Scotland’s most successful teaching and learning initiatives.

 enhance the student learning experience by providing a range of learning approaches;

 allow students to demonstrate their knowledge and understanding;

 motivate students by providing an opportunity to review and consolidate what they have learned;

 inform students about their strengths and weaknesses so that they can improve their performance.

 The structure of a typical SCHOLAR course is made up of Units consisting of self-contained topics, which cover particular areas of the curriculum.
 By means of collaboration with subject authors and specialists, the development team creates effective e-learning content to support individual and classroom learning.
 As a student progresses through a topic they will be provided with theory, interactive exercises and tests.
 Stimulating visual materials are developed in the form of static illustrations, interactivities, simulations and videos.
 Audio resources have also been integrated into some courses to help provide a diverse range of media suitable for all types of learner.

 These components are followed by an end of topic test where the learning objectives are covered.
 This enables students to receive feedback on their individual progress and reflect on their understanding of the subject matter.
 End of unit tests are also included and provide students with the opportunity to practise for their upcoming summative assessments.

-For teachers, we provide detailed feedback on their students’ results for the end of topic and end of unit tests.
-This allows teachers to identify strengths and weaknesses which can help to support the teaching and learning process.
+For teachers and lecturers, we provide detailed feedback on their students’ results for the end of topic and end of unit tests.
+This allows staff to identify strengths and weaknesses which can help to support the teaching and learning process.